desech/studio-react/README.md

 - `checked` html attributes are removed; instead use the programming property `defaultChecked`
 - `selected` html attributes are removed; instead use the programming property `value` in the `select` element instead of the `option` element
 - Anywhere inside text you can write `{user.userId}` and it will be exported as such and react will see it as code

+- That's it.
+Ignore the rest if you don't plan on doing development on this plugin.

 ## Development